Australian Battlefields of World War 1 Tour France and Belgium 2020

 25 April 2020 - ANZAC DAY - THE SOMME: ANZAC Day: on the 102nd Anniversary of the Australian attack on Villers-Bretonneux.
 An early wake up call then coffee and tea in your hotel before we board for the Dawn Service.
 On arrival you will get the chance to grab a coffee and croissant before being ushered into the area at the base of the Memorial for the traditional Dawn Service.
 At the completion of the Service there will be time at the Memorial to inspect the area before our coach arrives to take us into Villers-Bretonneux.

 In Villers-Bretonneux village there will be conducted an ANZAC Day March to the town square.
 Following the March we will have breakfast courtesy local vendors.
-Following breakfast we return to our hotels and the afternoon is free to relax less there is an opportunity to attend any other Government Service that is planned.
+Following breakfast we return to our hotel and the afternoon is free to relax less there is an opportunity to attend any other Government Service that is planned.
 Dinner is in your hotel.
-(B/L/D).
+(D).